mathjax/MathJax-docs/localization-strings.rst

 ID's and Domains
 ----------------

-Because MathJax consists of a number of separate components, and can be extended by third party code, it is possible for two different components to want to use the same ID value for a string, leading to an ID name collision.
-To help avoid this, MathJax uses identifier `domains` that are used to isolate collections of identifiers for one component of MathJax from those for another component.
+Because MathJax consists of a number of separate components and can be extended by third party code, it is possible for two different components to want to use the same ID value for a string, leading to an ID name collision.
+To help avoid this, MathJax allows identifier *domains* that are used to isolate collections of identifiers for one component from those for another component.
 For example, each input jax has its own domain, as do many of the MathJax extensions.
 This means you only have to worry about collisions within your own domain, and so can more easily manage the uniqueness if the